danfmihai/s3-repo-helm/README.md

-# 1. Create a Helm repository using AWS S3 bucket
+## 1. Creates a Helm repository using AWS S3 bucket using Terraform
-# 2. Deliver Small App for K8S and a Helm Chart
+## 2. Deliver Small App for K8S and a Helm Chart
-# 3. Create a Github action that upon merge to a certain branch packages the application’s Helm chart and pushes it to the S3 repository

 ## Prerequisites: